N-malonylurea hydrolase

+N-malonylurea hydrolase is an enzyme characterised from the bacterium, Rhodococcus erythropolis that catalyzes the hydrolysis of 3-oxo-3-ureidopropanoic acid to malonic acid and urea:

+The reaction is part of a pathway for catabolism of the pyrimidines uracil and thymine.
+Earlier steps involve the enzymes uracil/thymine dehydrogenase and barbiturase.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is 3-oxo-3-ureidopropanoate amidohydrolase (urea- and malonate-forming).
 This enzyme is also called ureidomalonase.